diroru/domemod/README.md

 opens a single image or video file.
 The video is looped and muted (the latter is a bug).

+* **Enter youtube video id:**
+Unfortunately, this is a hack, not using/supported by the official API.
+It has only been tested on chrome.
+Also, you need to **manually disable CORS** in the browser.
+(With [this](https://chrome.google.com/webstore/detail/cors-toggle/omcncfnpmcabckcddookmnajignpffnh?hl=en) plugin, for example.)
+Finally, the video that you get this way will have a _very low_ resolution.
+(In terms of planar video it would be ok, but we are stretching the pixels across space.)

 * **Projection Type:**
 you may choose between <code>equirectangular</code> _(corresponds to general panoramic footage)_, <code>azimuthal 90°</code> _(or fulldome domemaster)_ and <code>azimuthal 180°</code> _This should become modular and extensible by using lookup-textures._